Pix4D/cogito/CONTRIBUTING.md

 ## Running a specific end-to-end test

-Use the `test:env` task target, that runs a shell with available all the secrets needed for the e2e tests.
+Use the `test:env` task target, that runs a shell with available all the secrets needed for the integration tests.

 Run all the subtests of a table-driven test: